 Alongside playing the bass guitar and double bass, Greg teaches at local colleges and privately.
 He is also the professor of bass guitar at the Royal Marines School of Music (Portsmouth), teaching undergraduate and postgraduate musicians.

-Greg is an associate lecturer in popular music at Southampton Solent University where he has recently rewritten the three-year bass degree program.
+Greg is an associate lecturer in popular music at Solent University where he has recently rewritten the three-year bass degree program.
 In addition, Greg teaches music theory and on the language of music unit.